NamTran9694/BigData-DataMining-Lab2/README.md

 ## Key Insights

 ### Effect of StandardScaler
-`StandardScaler` was applied after the train/test split to transform all features to mean=0 and std=1.
-This is critical for distance-based models — without scaling, high-magnitude features like proline (range ~300–1700) dominate distance calculations over low-magnitude features like alcohol (range ~11–14).
+StandardScaler was applied after the train/test split to transform all features to mean=0 and std=1.
+This is critical for distance-based models, without scaling, high-magnitude features like proline (range ~300–1700) dominate distance calculations over low-magnitude features like alcohol (range ~11–14).
 Scaling brought both models' accuracy from the 72–78% range up to 97–100%.

 > The scaler was fit **only on the training set** and then applied to the test set to prevent data leakage.